 Max’s mother’s maiden name was ANN ARIKE (b.
 13.11.1841, d.
 4.07.1894)

-JOHAN VÖÖBUS and ANN ARIKE were married on 11.04.1865, settling first in HAMMASTE and later, in KARSTE MANOR (VÕRUMAA COUNTY, KANEPI PARISH) and then KURISTA; children born as follows:
+JOHAN VÖÖBUS and ANN ARIKE were married on 11.04.1865, settling first in HAMMASTE and later, in KARSTE MANOR (VÕRUMAA COUNTY, KANEPI PARISH) and then KURISTA; children subsequently born as follows:

 LOVISA (Born 1866 in KURISTA, d.
-10.1948 in VÕNNU)
+24.10.1948 in VÕNNU PARISH)

-MARI or MARRI (Born 1868 in KASTRE, Died 7.02.1893)
+MARI or MARRI (Born 1868 in KARSTE, Died 7.02.1893)

-DAVID (Born 1871 in KASTRE)
+DAVID (Born 1871 in KARSTE MANOR, Died 1933 in SIBERIA)

-LYDIA (Born 1873 in KASTRE, Died 5.05.1894)
+LYDIA (Born 1873 in KARSTE MANOR, Died 5.05.1894)

-JULIUS DEMETRIUS (Born 1875 in KASTRE)
+JULIUS DEMETRIUS (Born 1875 in KARSTE MANOR, Died before 1920 in STARAJA RUSSIA)

 ALMA (Born 1882 in KURISTA, Died 25.05.1894)

-MAKS (Born in KURISTA 23.03.1887 on Old Julian calendar or 04.04.1887 on New Gregorian calendar); godparents were a “farmhand,” a “farmer,” and a “farm girl”
+MAKS (Born in KURISTA 23.03.1887 on Old Julian calendar or 04.04.1887 on New Gregorian calendar); godparents were a “farmhand,” a “farmer,” and a “farm girl”; christened on 13.04.1887 (old calendar)

 NOTE: Thus, at about the time MAKS was seven, his mother died from typhus, following the deaths of two sisters from typhus, one sister from influenza, and the death of his grandmother ANN; soon after (when MAKS was about ten), his grandfather JAAN died and (when MAKS was about twenty) father JOHAN died

-MAKS was conscripted into Russian military (artillery battalion) on 29.10.1908 and served from Jan 1909 to Sept 1911 (SOURCE: ESTONIAN DOCS AND 1940 US ALIEN REGISTRATION FORM)
+MAKS was conscripted into Russian military (artillery battalion) on 29.10.1908 and served near the Japanese border as "writer of staff" (clerk?) from January 1909 to September 1911

 (NOTE: The S.S.
 CZAR was built in 1912 for the RUSSIAN AMERICAN LINE and commenced sailings that same year from LIBAU (LIEPAJA), LATVIA, to NYC via COPENHAGEN and HALIFAX.)

 Photo of the S.S.
-Czar > >
+Czar >>

 Sometime thereafter NYC landing MAKS changed his name to MAX FINLEY (as he, according to word-of-mouth, wanted “a good Irish name”)

 MAX returned to USA by ferryboat (to SAULT STE.
-MARIE, MI) in Oct 1917 for reasons unknown (AS DOCUMENTED)
+MARIE, MI) in Oct 1917 for reasons unknown

-MAX played in an orchestra and met ALMA “JENNY” KOPPANA during a Finnish dance performance in the SOO area where JENNY had come to help raise the newborn of her older sister HELMI IMPI, possibly also working in the area (RELIABLE WORD-OF-MOUTH)
+MAX played in an orchestra and met ALMA “JENNY” KOPPANA during a Finnish dance performance in the SOO area where JENNY had come to help raise the newborn of her older sister HELMI IMPI, possibly also working in the area

 First daughter NINA born 1920, SAULT STE.
 MARIE